ArweaveAlex/arc-pools/README.md

 arcpool create russia-ukraine-test --control-wallet wallet.json --image background.jpg
 ```

-If the transaction is successful, you will now see a `wallet.json` and a text file containing that wallets seed phrase. __KEEP THESE FILES SAFE.
+If the transaction is successful, you will see a new wallet and seed phrase file in a `wallets` directory. __KEEP THESE FILES SAFE.
 THEY ARE FOR YOUR COLLECTIONS CONTRIBUTION AND MINING PROCESS.__
 Visit https://alex.arweave.dev/#/collections to view your new pool.

 __To add another pool, follow the same steps as above in the same directory with the pools.json__